jrkerns/pylinac/docs/source/installation.rst

 Installation
 ============

 Installing pylinac is easy no matter your skill!
-However, no matter your skill level, please take a look at the note below Dependencies to avoid some initial frustration.
 Determine where you're at and then read the relevant section:

 I know Python already